 Can dancers create a positive relationship with food?

 As a dancer, your relationship with food plays a key role in the sustainability of your career.
 This not only involves eating previously deemed “bad” foods, but also, utilizes self-discovery to understand how your thoughts, emotions, and feelings of satisfaction also play a role in your food choices.
+But for many dancers, especially those struggling in their relationships with food, it can feel overwhelming to strive for a goal that encompasses a truly positive relationship with food.
 Instead, the goal is to build a WORKING relationship with food.
 One that is not stagnant, neither positive nor negative… but rather, continuously evolving.

-A healthy relationship with food allows us to understand cravings from a place of non-judgmental curiosity.
+A healthy relationship with food allows dancers to understand cravings from a place of non-judgmental curiosity.
 Rather than feeling ashamed of these desires, we embrace our body’s communication skills.
 We utilize evidence-based nutrition knowledge to learn what our body needs both at the moment and in the future.
 It’s a learning process!
 Eventually, you can discover what foods support you physically and mentally.
 Dancers can utilize this step-by-step guide to improve their relationship with food.

 Step #1: Unlearn The Dieting Mentality

-The first stage of The Healthy Dancer framework involves learning about how to Ditch Dancer Diet Culture.
+The first stage of The Healthy Dancer framework involves learning about how to Dismantle Dancer Diet Culture.
 Diet culture is a system of beliefs that idolizes weight loss.
 This is unfortunately exacerbated in the dance industry.
 To learn more about diet culture and how to detangle it, read this article.

 Step #2: Grant Unconditional Permission